 What Goes in my Bins?

-Grass and hedge cuttings, leaves and prunings, weeds and flowers, Christmas trees (cut up), straw and sawdust.
+Grass and hedge cuttings, leaves and prunings, weeds and flowers (remove soil), twigs and small branches, Christmas trees (cut up), straw, wood shavings, bark and sawdust.

 Anything that will not rot, all food waste, bones, large branches, soil or stones.